flaviobordonidev/leanpubabrandnewcms/01-base/15-authorization/01_00-theory-it.md

 author          | -,s\*,-,e\*,- | i\*,s\*,n,e\*,d\* |
 user            | -,s\*,-,e\*,- | i\*,s\*,-,-,-     |

+Vediamo più in dettaglio le autorizzazioni per la tabella *users*.

+- admin
+  - index : all records
+  - show  : all records
+  - new   : yes
+  - edit  : all records
+  - destroy : any record
+- moderator
+  - index : no
+  - show  : only his own record
+  - new   : no
+  - edit  : only his own record
+  - destroy : no
+- author
+  - index : no
+  - show  : only his own record
+  - new   : no
+  - edit  : only his own record
+  - destroy : no
+- user
+  - index : no
+  - show  : only his own record
+  - new   : no
+  - edit  : only his own record
+  - destroy : no

 Vediamo più in dettaglio le autorizzazioni per la tabella *posts*.

 - admin